ansible-collections/cisco.ios/docs/cisco.ios.ios_bgp_address_family_module.rst

     # Using Rendered

-    - name: Rendered the provided configuration with the exisiting running configuration cisco.ios.ios_bgp_address_family:
+    - name: Rendered the provided configuration with the existing running configuration cisco.ios.ios_bgp_address_family:
         config:
           as_number: 65000